zackstout/linux-bash/README.md

 ## Next steps:
 - `grep`, `aux`, `sed`, `awk`, the intricacies of `cat` and `sort`.
+  - Can use our Shakespeare text to play around with these commands.
 - Learn the flags: they are specific to each command, so use `man` liberally.
+- Write a script that finds all git repos that have new stuff to commit, and push them all to master.
+- Write a script that tells you when it makes sense to quit a game (when your low odds outvalue possible time..?).

 ## Scripting with npm:
 - Use `pre` and `post` tags to run a script before/after another process is run.